Navigation Child and Adolescent Psychiatry

 Sometimes, emotional and behavioral symptoms overlap with other conditions.
 Changed or disruptive behavior could signal a disorder or a typical developmental stage.
 Younger children may not have the words to express their thoughts or feelings, and teens may not want to communicate at all.
 All too often, schools, courts, community health care providers and other agencies may not have the resources to provide a comprehensive evaluation.

-The Child and Adolescent Psychiatry Division of the Department of Psychiatry at Stony Brook University has built an international reputation based on meeting the needs of children and teens.
+Led by Cathryn A. Galanter, MD, the Child and Adolescent Psychiatry Division of the Department of Psychiatry at Stony Brook University has built an international reputation based on meeting the needs of children and teens.
 We provide expert assessment of childhood and adolescent mental illness — and in many cases, second opinions — to patients from as far away as California and South America.

 Stony Brook also provides a full spectrum of psychiatric and behavioral services to address the wide range of mental health conditions occurring in children and adolescents today, including inpatient treatment, outpatient care, medical and behavioral management and school programs.